 In the summer of 2014, Southwark Council’s Planning Committee unanimously approved plans for the new developments at the sites on Salter Road, bringing a return to Rotherhithe within reach a decade after Fisher Athletic’s former owners uprooted the club to East Dulwich.
 As the 2015/16 season drew to a close Fisher played out their final game at Champion Hill, ready to complete the club’s rebirth by moving back to Rotherhithe.

 However the first season back was not a success and the side finished second-from-bottom of the Premier Division and were relegated to Division One.
 However, under manager Dean Harrison, a third-place finish in Division One was good enough to earn an immediate return to the Premier Division for the where the side confounded expectation by finishing in third place in 2018-19 having led the division for a large part of the winter.
 Harrison resigned in May 2019 however an Allan Fenn was appointed in his place, but also quickly resigned leaving his number two Ajay Ashanike in charge.
-Ajay has led the club through two seasons curtailed by COVID with the club placed in mid table in each when the seasons ended with good runs in both the FA Vase and FA Cup in the last campaign.
+Ajay has led the club through two seasons curtailed by COVID with the club placed in mid table in each when the seasons ended and secured a 14th placed finish in the 2021/22 campaign.

 Southern League Premier Division Champions 1986-87

 Southern League Southern Division Champions 1982-83

 London Spartan League Premier Champions 1980-81 & 1981-82

 Kent Amateur League Western Division Champions 1973-74, 1974-75